private health insurance

 Private health insurance companies offer a wider coverage compared to the statutory health insurances

 German private health insurance offers a wide range of different services, depending on what level the insurance plan is that you sign up for.
 There are basic plans that offer coverage comparable to public insurance or even lower, and there are premium plans that grant you the best possible treatment available.

 Depending on your level of income and family situation, private insurance can be a very good option in terms of both cost and coverage.
-Privately insured people have access to doctors that don’t offer treatment to patients with public insurance, they get appointments at many specialists often much faster.
-And private health insurance all offer coverage abroad, some even for periods of time longer than one year whereas in public insurance you always need to add travel insurance in order to be covered abroad.
+Privately insured people have access to doctors that don’t offer treatment to patients with public insurance, and they get appointments at many specialists often much faster.
+And private health insurances all offer coverage abroad, some even for periods of time longer than one year, whereas in public insurance you always need to add travel insurance in order to be covered abroad.

 Advantages of private health insurance for expats

 1. Get better service at family doctor, dentist and in hospital